tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 - UDP traffic destined to hosts within the "\*.internal.example.org" zone is sent either to the proxy with "connect-udp" protocol or to the proxy with "connect-ip" protocol
-- Traffic other than TCP and UDP destined to hosts within the "\*.internal.example.org" zone is sent either to the proxy with "connect-ip" protocol
+- Traffic other than TCP and UDP destined to hosts within the "\*.internal.example.org" zone is sent to the proxy with "connect-ip" protocol

 The following example provides a configuration of proxies to be used by default with a set with exceptions to bypass: